UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Functions.rst.txt

     In [29]: fun(y=4, x=1)
     1 4 3

+This allows you to specify only those optional parameters that you need to, and keep using the defaults for the rest.
+This is a very powerful feature of Python -- you'll find it's common to have a pretty long optional parameter list to functions.
+It allows a lot of flexibility (the hard stuff is possible), while in common use, it's easy to use (the easy stuff is easy).

 Once you've provided a *keyword* argument in this way, you can no longer provide any *positional* arguments: